chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

     * :ref:`config-tag-discard`
     * :ref:`config-tag-comment`

   * The order of the following tags are ill-defined, as they are not supposed to simply modify the key-value pairs.
 As a result, they cannot be directly chained with other regular tags, unless through :ref:`config-tag-code`.
-See how to :ref:`config-tips-include` as an example.
+See :ref:`config-tips-include`.

     * :ref:`config-tag-include`
     * :ref:`config-tag-patch`